-Global financial media jumped on the US bandwagon claiming that China was undervaluing the currency to compensate for US import taxes, while the People’s Bank of China mopped up excess liquidity to prop up the rupee.
+Global financial media jumped on the US bandwagon claiming that China was undervaluing the currency to compensate for US import taxes, while the People’s Bank of China mopped up excess liquidity to prop up the Renminbi.

 In Hong Kong alone the People’s Bank of China announced the sale of 30 billion Yuan worth securities to mop up excess liquidity (sterilize) in offshore markets.

 Sri Lanka’s rupee has also slightly weakened amid unsterilized excess liquidity.

 The PBOC can also mop up excess liquidity by selling dollars against Yuan at an intervention rate.

 On Tuesday the PBOC said it was setting the rate at 6.96 against the US dollar (a weak side convertibility undertaking) after allowing the rate to fall to 6.987 to the US dollar a day earlier, setting off a hysterical reaction from US Mercantilists and mainstream international media.

 The PBOC indignantly denied it was ‘manipulating’ the Yuan to get any trade advantage.